wp-property/wp-property/readme.txt

 == Changelog ==

 = 2.0.3 =
-* Added ability to set Google Maps API key on WP-Property Settings page to fix google validation limits.
+* Added ability to set Google Maps API key on WP-Property Settings page.
+Using of Google Maps API key increases google validation limits.
 * Fixed the way of widgets initialization.
 Compatibility with WordPress 4.3 and higher.
 * Fixed Warnings and issues with hidden Title and Checkbox columns on All Properties page for WordPress 4.3 and higher.
 * Fixed Warnings which were breaking ajax request on pagination and filtering items on All Properties page for PHP 5.6.